digitranslab/jumpstart/docs/versioned_docs/version-2.0.0/release-management/multi-env.md

 <div className='badge badge--primary heading-badge'>Available on: Enterprise Edition</div>

-ToolJet's **multi-environment** helps in streamlining workflows, thereby minimizing the chances of errors, and enables effective application management.
-Using multi-environment ensures that your ToolJet application is rigorously tested before it is made available to users.
+JumpStart's **multi-environment** helps in streamlining workflows, thereby minimizing the chances of errors, and enables effective application management.
+Using multi-environment ensures that your JumpStart application is rigorously tested before it is made available to users.

 <div style={{textAlign: 'center'}}>